Susa Young Gates: Founding organizations

 Throughout her life, Gates founded many organizations.
-She was one of the co-founders of the Utah Women's Press Club.
-Gates organized the Utah chapter of the Daughters of the Revolution.
-Gates also founded the Sons and Daughters of the Utah Pioneers.
+She was one of eight co-founders of the Utah Women's Press Club.
 She also helped to organize the National Household Economic Association.
 On May 27, 1870, Gates became the secretary of the Young Ladies Retrenchment Association.
 The Association was created as a way for young LDS women to support each other and connect with each other.
 Gates was a primary organizer of the Utah chapters of the Daughters of the American Revolution, Daughters of the Utah Pioneers, and the National Woman's Press Club.
-Gates was also a member of the Board of Regents of Brigham Young University from 1891 to 1933, and Utah State Agricultural College from 1906 to 1912.
+Gates was also a member of the Board of Regents of BYU from 1891 to 1933, and Utah State Agricultural College from 1906 to 1912.

 Political work

 Gates was involved in political and feminist causes throughout her life.
 Gates was a member of the National Council of Women (NCW) and she attended multiple NCW conferences.
 She also served as the chair of the US National Council of Women Press Committee.
 In 1892, Gates traveled to London to attend a convention of the International Council of Women.
 Gates was also involved in the Woman Suffrage movement.
 In the early 1900s, Gates was nominated as the sole delegate from the United States to attend another convention of the International Council of Women in Copenhagen.

 Gates was an outspoken proponent of women's suffrage.
 In 1880, Gates organized a class in St. George which was called "Civil Government."
-In 1882, Gates was elected as an alternate delegate for an convention of the People's Party, a political group greatly influenced by the church.
+In 1882, Gates was elected as an alternate delegate for a convention of the People's Party, a political group greatly influenced by the church.
 Throughout her life, Gates was active in promoting women's rights and women's suffrage.
 She was a founding organizer of the National Household Economics Organization, served as a delegate and speaker to five congresses of the International Council of Women and was a delegate and officer of the National Council of Women.
 Gates was also elected as an alternate delegate of the Republican National Convention in Chicago in 1908.
 She attended several Republican National Conventions.
 Gates was active in politics until 1916, when she retired from her political activism with a few exceptions.
 Throughout her whole life, Gates was a staunch Republican and espoused conservative ideology.

 During some of Gates' career, there was a strong anti-Mormon sentiment in the United States, largely due to the church's practice of polygamy.
 This caused some disruption in Gates' career as some women did not want to associate with a Utahan or a Mormon.
 An example of this is when Susan B. Anthony refused to work with Gates anymore because she had not left the religion which practiced polygamy.
 Throughout her career, Gates defended her religion and contended to be accepted.